-For the first analysis, we select 15,652 gene/manuscript associations from the filtered gene/manuscript table, covering 2904 manuscripts published from the 1/1/2020 to 06/17/2020.
-This latter set of articles was intersected with the selection of COVID-19 manuscripts provided here, generating a partition of 182 COVID-19 gene citing manuscripts and 2722 non COVID-19 gene citing manuscripts.
-For each symbol we than compared the number of times COVID-19 manuscripts cited the gene with the corresponding number of citations in non COVID-19 manuscripts and computed it's statistical enrichment by using a Fisher's exact test and finally correcting all p-values with FDR correction.
+For the 1st analysis, we select 15 652 gene/manuscript associations from the filtered gene/manuscript table, covering 2904 manuscripts published from the 1 January 2020 to 17 June 2020.
+This latter set of articles was intersected with the selection of COVID-19 manuscripts provided here, generating a partition of 182 COVID-19 gene citing manuscripts and 2722 non-COVID-19 gene-citing manuscripts.
+For each symbol, we than compared the number of times COVID-19 manuscripts cited the gene with the corresponding number of citations in non-COVID-19 manuscripts and computed its statistical enrichment by using a Fisher's exact test and finally correcting all P-values with False Discovery Rate (FDR) correction.

-For the second analysis, we selected 76,658 gene/manuscript associations from the gene/manuscript table, with 16,480 associations covering 3,324 manuscripts published during the year 2020 and 60,178 gene/manuscript associations from the same table, covering 20,208 manuscripts published in the year 2019.
-We then selected the genes being cited in at least 5 manuscripts during 2020 and ranked them based on their attention score in each considered year (2019 and 2020).
-We defined Δ -rank as the difference (positive or negative) in rank between the two years as a measure of gain or loss of attention for each gene between 2019 and 2020 was .
-We assigned an empiric p-value to the Δ -rank of each gene using a bootstrap procedure (1000 iteration) where the same procedure describe above was applied to a random selection of 16,480 gene/manuscript associations and shuffling of gene IDs with respect to manuscripts in each realization.
+For the 2nd analysis, we selected 76 658 gene/manuscript associations from the gene/manuscript table, with 16 480 associations covering 3324 manuscripts published during the year 2020 and 60 178 gene/manuscript associations from the same table, covering 20 208 manuscripts published in the year 2019.
+We then selected the genes being cited in at least five manuscripts during 2020 and ranked them based on their attention score in each considered year (2019 and 2020).
+We defined Δ -rank as the difference (positive or negative) in rank of each paper between the 2 years as a measure of gain or loss of attention for each gene between 2019 and 2020 was.
+We assigned an empiric P-value to the Δ -rank of each gene using a bootstrap procedure (1000 iteration) where the same procedure describe above was applied to a random selection of 16 480 gene/manuscript associations and shuffling of gene IDs with respect to manuscripts in each

-3 Genes/proteins with high attention score in the COVID-19 infection process
+Genes/proteins with high attention score in the COVID-19 infection process